AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

 path $P_i$ to choose from $s_i$ to $t_i$, and her objective is to choose a path with minimum latency. <br>

-### Price of Anarchy here

-## To what extent we can hope for a better application
+### To what extent we can hope for a better application
-In the setting above, the price of anarchy is at most %\frac{5}{2}%.[1]
-Meaning that if we use the best social optimum paths, then the best thing we can hope for is to decrease our average latency by the factor of \frac{2}{5}.
-This is a bound on how bad the navigation apps affect the traffic compared to the best possible routing system.
+In the setting above, the price of anarchy is at most % \frac{5}{2} %.[1]
+Meaning that if we use the best social optimum paths, then the best thing we can hope for is to decrease our average latency by the factor of $ \frac{2}{5} $.
+If we assume that the model above is precise enough, then  $ \frac{2}{5} $ is a bound on how bad the navigation apps affect the traffic compared to the best possible routing system.

 ## What is the solution

-At this time, I think there can be two possible solution for this problem.
+Actually the competition between different companies leads this anarchy.
+Right now they are not incentivize to give the social optimum route to each individual.
+So there are two ways: <br>

+### Restrict people to use a central app which gives us social optimum routes

+###

 TODO: add a payment function if a person wants to use individual optimum rather than social optimum